 ABOUT THE ROSE BOWL GAME

-The 105th Rose Bowl Game presented by Northwestern Mutual will take place on January 1, 2019, at 1:00 PM PST and will feature top teams from the Pac-12 and Big Ten.
+The College Football Playoff Semifinal at the 107th Rose Bowl Game will take place on January 1, 2021, at 1:00 PM PST and will feature two of the top four teams in the country.
 Known as “The Granddaddy of Them All,” the Rose Bowl Game is the oldest bowl game and kicked off a myriad college football legacies in 1902.
-Since then, the game has been home to 20 Heisman Trophy winners, produced 29 national champions, and featured 216 consensus All-Americans.

 The Rose Bowl Game has been a sellout attraction every year since 1947.

 The Rose Bowl Stadium or “America’s Stadium” is a National Historic Landmark that was built in 1922.
 The stadium is known for hosting the annual Rose Bowl Game, but it has also earned its world-class reputation by hosting five NFL Super Bowls, 1984 Olympic soccer matches, the 1994 Men’s World Cup, the 1999 Women’s World Cup, four BCS National College Football Championships, and numerous other memorable events over the past ninety plus years.

 The Rose Bowl Game trophy, also known as the Leishman Trophy, is awarded each year to the champion of the Rose Bowl Game.
 The trophy is named in honor of the 1920 Tournament of Roses President, William L. Leishman, who was responsible for the construction of the Rose Bowl Stadium, as well as his son, 1939 Tournament of Roses President Lathrop K. Leishman, who was instrumental in helping establish the Rose Bowl Game as “The Granddaddy of Them All.”